besok/json-generator/README.md

 The utility allows delivering the generated JSON to different sources such as HTTP server, folder or file

 ### Generators
-The function can be added to json file above the proper field with /* */ distinction as foolows:
+The function can be added to json file above the proper field with /* */ distinction as follows:
 ```
 {
 /* generator(args)*/